therealglazou/bluegriffon/README.md

   if you want to build the bluegriffon-ng branch, you need to `cd bluegriffon; git checkout bluegriffon-ng; cd ..`

+  if you want to build the bg2 branch, you need to `cd bluegriffon; git checkout bg2; cd ..`

   ``hg update -r `cat bluegriffon/config/mozilla_central_revision.txt```

   `patch -p 1 < bluegriffon/config/content.patch`